liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 {{< feature-state state="beta" for_kubernetes_version="1.16" >}}

 {{< note >}}
-Defaulting is available as beta since 1.16 in `apiextensions.k8s.io/v1` CustomResourceDefinitions.
-It is enabled by default for most clusters (feature gate `CustomResourceDefaulting`, refer to the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) documentation).
+Defaulting is available as beta since 1.16 in `apiextensions.k8s.io/v1` CustomResourceDefinitions, and hence enabled by default for most clusters (feature gate `CustomResourceDefaulting`, refer to the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) documentation).
 {{< /note >}}

 Defaulting allows to specify default values in the [OpenAPI v3 validation schema](#validation):